Portola Valley, California: Government

 Portola Valley is part of the Woodside Fire Protection District (which also covers Woodside, Ladera, Emerald Hills, Los Trancos, Skyline, and Viste Verde), which has one its three stations in the town.

 For law enforcement, Portola Valley contracts with the San Mateo County Sheriff's Office.

 The Portola Valley Town Council made up of volunteers elected for four year terms governs the town.
-It appoints a town manager and other necessary officers and also elects a mayor.
+It appoints a town manager and other necessary officers and also elects a mayor and vice-mayor from the council members.

+Interesting Features

+Local Seismograph -- Portola Valley features a real-time online web page of seismographic events, operated and funded by volunteer town residents.